woali/covid/README.md

 # covid
 Global Epidemiology
-The lin to the paper
+The link to the paper